Eren121/ns3-roce/simulation/doc/tutorial/source/building-topologies.rst

 In this case, the ``WifiMacHelper`` is going to create MAC layers of the "ns3::ApWifiMac", the latter specifying that a MAC instance configured as an AP should be created.
-We do not change the default setting of "QosSupported" ``Attribute``, so it remains false - disabling 802.11e/WMM-style QoS support at created APs.

 The next lines create the single AP which shares the same set of PHY-level ``Attributes`` (and channel) as the stations: